Google Street View in Africa: Portugal

 most towns, cities, villages, major and rural roads are covered.

 In the Azores (which have a location with little more unclear connection to a continent), the islands of São Miguel Island and Terceira Island have good coverage.

+Rwanda

 In October 2022, Google released official coverage in the capital Kigali, and this adds a new country to Street View.
 Google used a generation four camera to capture this footage with.

 Cities such as Byumba, Nyagatare and Rwamagana were added afterwards.

+São Tomé and Príncipe

 Coverage extends to most towns, cities, villages, major and rural roads on both major islands.